Warplane purchase schedule on target, while water for First Nations could be delayed

-On July 31 this year, the Canadian government accepted bids from three of the world's largest weapons companies -- Lockheed Martin, Boeing and Saab -- for a $19 billion contract to build 88 new fighter jets for the Canadian military.
+On July 31 this year, the Canadian government accepted bids from three of the world's largest weapons companies -- Lockheed Martin, Boeing and Saab -- for a $19-billion contract to build 88 new fighter jets for the Canadian military.

 The government's future fighter capability project timeline highlights that it will be reviewing the bids in 2021 and awarding the contract in 2022.